 In response to the Byron event, the industry’s chief nuclear officers approved a formal initiative to address OPCs.
 This initiative was communicated to NRC by the NEI in letter dated October 9, 2013 (ML13333A147) and acknowledged in the NRC letter dated December 19, 2013 ( ML13340329).
 This letter further indicated that this approved initiative commits each licensee to develop a proactive plan and schedule for addressing the potential design vulnerabilities associated with OPCs.
 Subsequently, on March 16, 2015, NEI informed the NRC (ML15075A454) that, to provide adequate time for OPC implementation, the completion schedule would be revised to December 31, 2018.
 The industry’s chief nuclear officers approved this schedule change in Revision 1 of its document.
 Subsequently, on September 20, 2018, NEI informed the NRC (ML18268A114) that to provide adequate time for implementation of the necessary modifications to the plants and to accommodate an adequate monitoring time afterwards, the completion schedule would be revised to December 31, 2019, with a minimum of 24 months for the completion of the associated monitoring period.
 The industry’s chief nuclear officers approved this schedule change in Revision 2 of its document.
 In letter dated December 14, 2018, the NRC acknowledged the NEI letter (ML18331A156).

 On June 6, 2019, NEI submitted Revision 3 to the industry initiative (ML19163A176), and subsequently submitted the accompanying guidance document, NEI 19-02 “Guidance for Assessing Open Phase Condition Implementation Using Risk Insights,” (ML19172A086) on June 20, 2019.
 Revision 3 of the industry initiative includes an option for not enabling the Open Phase Isolation System (OPIS) automatic functions based on assessing the change in risk between operating with automatic functions versus reliance on operator manual action to isolate a power supply affected by an OPC.
 The industry’s chief nuclear officers approved the changes in Revision 3 of its NEI document.
 In a letter dated July 17, 2019, the NRC acknowledged the NEI letter (ML19193A192).
-The industry initiative described in the June 6, 2019 NEI letter is the VII referred elsewhere in this TI.
+The industry initiative described in the June 6, 2019, NEI letter is the VII referred elsewhere in this TI.

 Failure Modes and Consequences of OPC